Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars

 shall vanish on-shell.
 In fine, $\kappa$ and $K^i$ are disclosed in the on-shell boundary terms of $\delta_\upxi S$ (see \eqref{carvarS}) -- or likewise, inherited from the relativistic-current components \eqref{restIinvcar}, \eqref{inviotacar}, \eqref{invicar}:\footnote{We anticipate here Sec. \ref{carfluids2}, where Eqs. \eqref{jexpCextinv} are obtained as a small-$c$ expansions of \eqref{inviotacar} and \eqref{invicar}, leading to \eqref{carkappaK}, which includes \eqref{invkappacar} and \eqref{invKcar}. }

 The scalar $\mathcal{K}$ can be determined using the conservation equations \eqref{delScarmomeq} and \eqref{delScareneq}:

 We have obtained \eqref{carnoncon} from \eqref{carcon} thanks to the Killing equations \eqref{carkilleq}.
 This latter result shows that \emph{in Carroll structures, a Killing field does not guarantee an on-shell conservation law for Carrollian dynamics}.\footnote{Credit should be given to the authors of \cite{CM1} for observing this phenomenon in a quite general framework.}

-The above result is expected as in the Galilean case, where a similar non-conservation was proven: the energy current $\Pi^i$ is conjugate to $b_i$ \eqref{carvarencur}, and $b_i$ does transform under diffeomorphisms (see \eqref{Liedwiomcar}), \emph{even when this diffeomorphism is an isometry}.
-Nonetheless, Eq. \eqref{carnoncon} infers that a conservation law exists for particular Killing vectors such that $\mathscr{L}_\upxi \uptheta^{\hat t}= 0$,\footnote{The Jacobi identity is used to show that the commutator of two $\upxi $s obeying $\mathscr{L}_\upxi \uptheta^{\hat t}= 0$, satisfies the same condition.} in agreement with general N\oe ther's theorem, for which isometry seems insufficient and a stronger symmetry required.
+The above result is expected as in the Galilean case, where a similar non-conservation was proven: the energy current $\Pi^i$ is conjugate to $b_i$ \eqref{carvarencur} and $b_i$ does transform under diffeomorphisms (see \eqref{Liedwiomcar}), \emph{even when this diffeomorphism is an isometry}.
+Nonetheless, Eq. \eqref{carnoncon} infers that a conservation law exists for the subalgebra of Killing vectors such that $\mathscr{L}_\upxi \uptheta^{\hat t}= 0$,\footnote{The Jacobi identity is used to show that the commutator of two $\upxi $s obeying $\mathscr{L}_\upxi \uptheta^{\hat t}= 0$, satisfies the same condition.} in agreement with general N\oe ther's theorem, for which isometry seems insufficient and a stronger symmetry required.
 Incidentally, one cannot exclude that the right-hand side of \eqref{carnoncon} originates from a boundary term (as for the corresponding Galilean equation \eqref{galnoncon}).
 Conservation would then occur -- put differently \eqref{kilcarcon} would vanish with effective Carrollian curent $\kappa'$ and $K^{i\prime}$, amended by the boundary-term contributions.